The Texas Confidentiality Of Judicial Work Product law makes it illegal to leak court opinions and other judicial work product.

 The Texas Legislature enacted this law in 2023 and codified at Texas Government Code Section 21.013.
 The law went into effect on September 1, 2023.

-The Penal Code classifies the Texas Confidentiality Of Judicial Work Product law under Title 2 “Judicial Branch,” Chapter 21 “General Provisions.”
+The Government Code classifies the Texas Confidentiality Of Judicial Work Product law under Title 2 “Judicial Branch,” Chapter 21 “General Provisions.”
 Learn more about the Texas offense of Confidentiality Of Judicial Work Product below.

 What is the current Texas law about Confidentiality Of Judicial Work Product?